kennethleungty/TensorFlow-Transfer-Learning-Image-Classification/README.md

 # Essential Guide to Transfer Learning in TensorFlow for Image Classification
-### Step-by-step tutorial to using a pre-trained ResNet model for the multi-class classification of cars images
+### Step-by-step tutorial to using the pre-trained ResNet50 model for the multi-class image classification of the Stanford cars dataset